Costa Rica is one of the top family friendly countries thanks to being one of the safest countries in Latin America and very tourist friendly.

 Take note of allergies, medicines and health conditions

 We also recommend to eat only at the hotel restaurants or the touristic ones.
-Since food allergies are not that common in Costa Rica, local restaurants (sodas) may not take it seriously and they often cook everything in one pan with the same oil.
+Since food allergies are not as prevalent in Costa Rica, local restaurants (sodas) may not take it seriously and they often cook everything in one pan with the same oil.
 If you don’t speak Spanish, they may not understand correctly or take it seriously.

 Touristic beach towns have public and small private clinics but the hospitals are only in the big cities.